top of page

 Complementarity and Cooperation in International Criminal Law: In Conversation with Elsa Taquet

-Elsa has been serving as a Senior Legal Advisor for TRIAL International’s program in the Democratic Republic of the Congo since September 2015.
+Elsa Taquet has been serving as a Senior Legal Advisor for TRIAL International’s program in the Democratic Republic of the Congo since September 2015.
 Before joining TRIAL International, she interned with the Emergencies Team at Human Rights Watch, focusing on the armed conflict in the Central African Republic.
 Commencing her legal career as a criminal law trainee handling legal aid cases in Quebec, Elsa is a qualified lawyer in the region.
 Possessing an LLM in International Law from the Graduate Institute of International Studies and Development in Geneva (Switzerland), a Master’s degree in Transnational Law, and a Law degree from Quebec (Canada), Elsa is an expert in safeguarding vulnerable populations during armed conflicts.
 In the ongoing conflict in Ukraine, Elsa plays a pivotal role in TRIAL International’s involvement in addressing war-related matters.
 Her expertise contributes significantly to the organisation’s efforts in protecting vulnerable populations and addressing international crimes.

 CJLPA: Welcome, Ms Elsa Taquet.
 Thank you very much for taking the time to come and interview with The Cambridge Journal of Law, Politics, and Art to discuss your work at TRIAL International, a non-governmental organisation that fights international crimes and provides victims access to justice.
 Different legal avenues enable the international community to prosecute crimes committed by state actors.
 At TRIAL, the focus is on domestic investigation based on universal jurisdiction.
 Can you please provide us with more overview and insight into what this means and how it works in practice?